DevSkillDojo/KnowledgeBase/docs/_sources/skills_framework/skills_tree.rst.txt

 Skills Tree
 ===========

-Note, this skills tree is the base of the skills framework which will become the core of the company.
+Note, this skills tree is the base of the skills framework which will become the core of the offering.
 It lists and classifies skills - however, to build a comprehensive list requires sifting through a lot of junk.
 The result is that I'm adding lists of things from many sources.